• Skip to primary navigation

 1. Heat some coconut oil in a pan over medium heat and add the curry paste.
 Leave it cooking for 1-2 minutes.

-2. Add 2 tablespoons of coconut milk.
-Keep cooking until it starts bubbling and the oil separated from the paste.
+2. Add two tablespoons of coconut milk.
+Keep cooking until it starts bubbling, and the oil separates from the paste.

 3. Add the rest of the coconut milk, water or stock, soy sauce or tamari (gluten-free), brown sugar, and lime leaves.